-- Fortnightly industry speakers: guest speakers from a range of professions such as barristers, architects, occupational psychologists, to name just a few, provide insight into their professions and their journey towards it.
+- Industry speakers: guest speakers from a range of professions such as barristers, architects, occupational psychologists, to name just a few, provide insight into their professions and their journey towards it.

 - One to one meeting with our dedicated careers advisor.

 - How to 'sell themselves' and get the job they want through their CV and interview, by Paul Holmes, an expert in life skills for Sixth Form and beyond.

 - A series of three HE evening presentations to parents and students with visiting university and apprenticeships speakers.